microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/openshift-post.md

 ## Request body

-Provide the modified [openShift](../resources/openshift.md) object in the request body for this method.
+Provide the new [openShift](../resources/openshift.md) object in the request body for this method.

 |Property|Type|Description|
 |:---|:---|:---|